sudarshann/jquery.repeatable/README.md

 The field group template contains html for the group of form fields that will be repeatable.
 Here are a few things to keep in mind:

 * The form fields need to be within a container element.
 * Include the symbol `{?}` when you need a unique value.
+Include the symbol `{??}` when you need a unique value plus 1 this is help full if the unique value us 0 and to show human readable value to users.
 You must at least include this symbol in the `name` attribute of your form fields to ensure they are all unique.
 * If you want users to be able to delete items, include a delete button in the template.

 ```html